Surgical

 2nd Trimester : 13-27 weeks gestation

-- As gestation increases, greater cervical dilation is needed.
-This is achieved using Misoprostol which softens and dilates the cervix to allow for a larger catheter (suction tube).
+As gestation increases and the fetus grows larger in size, greater dilation of the cervix is needed.
+This is achieved using Misoprostol which softens and dilates the cervix to allow for larger surgical instruments.

 Day 1